ck4adventure/recipe_app_nextjs/FEATURES.md

 ----------------

 ## Completed Recipes App Features
 ### Complex Ingredients
 Currently, Ingredients are stored as text unique to the recipe.

+When creating a recipe:
+I will type in the amount to measure
+I will select the unit of measurement from the list
+I want to start typing and select the food from the list

+This becomes a recipe_ingredient

+A food has a name (white bread flour, whole wheat flour, granulated sugar)

 ### Vercel Postgres
 Grrrr.
 That was a mess until I finally read the error message to the end to see that it was wanting a `POSTGRES_URL` and not the `PG_URL` as given to me by both the UI and CLI `vercel env pull` command.
 But in the end I have my postico connection, psql if I need it and my scripts to run for seeding.